Be a Granola Bar Guru with SuperKids Nutrition Guidance

 - Fiber: You want a granola bar that has 3g or more of fiber.
 Anything less means your bar is not a good source of fiber.

 - Sugar: The sugar should be less than 15g.
-Any more and it won’t provide you with the long term energy you are looking for a in a snack or meal replacement bar.
+Any more and it won’t provide you with the long term energy you are looking for in a snack or meal replacement bar.

 Here is a Nutrition Facts Label with the important components included, so you know where to find them when you go shopping yourself.